cnti-testcatalog/testsuite/INSTALL.md

 For more details on points, see our [POINTS.md](./POINTS.md) documentation.

-#### Cleaning Up
+#### Uninstallation

 Run the following to uninstall the CNF (this is assuming you installed the cnf-testsuite.yml in your present working directory):
 ```
-cnf-testsuite cnf_cleanup
+cnf-testsuite cnf_uninstall
 ```
-You can also run `cleanall` and cnf-testsuite will attempt to cleanup everything.
+You can also run `cleanup` and cnf-testsuite will attempt to cleanup everything.

-_NOTE: Cleanup does not handle manually deployed CNFs_
+_NOTE: CNF uninstallation does not handle manually deployed CNFs_